connectomicslab/connectomemapper3/paper/paper.md

   environment in which the pipelines are guaranteed to run, and where all dependencies are already installed), and this on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize and extend it for specific needs.
-At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated for this modality that would allow anyone to map the connectivity at the source level derived from EEG in the CMP3 framework, as demonstrated by a tutorial notebook in the documentation.

 \textbf{A revisited and extended multi-scale cortical parcellation scheme.}
 CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and extends it with new structures including a subdivision of the thalamus into 7 nuclei per hemisphere, of the hippocampus into 12 subfields, and of the brainstem into